 TRANSFERS Included from Kilimanjaro/Arusha on set days for the Kilimanjaro Elephant Safari.
 At other times, and for the Arusha National Park Safari, transfers can be arranged for $66.67 per vehicle each way (max 4 pax).

 Return transfers are included from Kilimanjaro airport or Arusha on the first and last days of the safari.
-Private transfers can be arranged at other times (extra cost).
+Private transfers can also be arranged (extra cost).

-Flights should arrive between 06:30 and 23:00 on the first day of the safari.
-Flights on the last day should depart after 15:00.
+Flights can arrive at any time on the first day of the safari.
+Flights on the last day must depart after 15:00.

 Kilimanjaro airport is served from Europe by KLM, which flies daily from Amsterdam.
 Qatar Airlines via Doha offer good arrival and departure times.
-Turkish Airlines also offer a popular route, but the very early morning arrival time will mean additional accommodation will be required on this night.
+Turkish Airlines also offer a popular route, but the very early morning arrival time will mean additional accommodation will be required for one night.